Menu

 • Familiarity of current research in psychosexual therapeutic and sexuality-related (broad) research

+Training is an essential part of the process to become a sexologist.
 It is possible to receive training in these areas through workshops and professional development activities that help to bring together your existing skills and knowledge with more specific sexuality learning areas.
 The University of Sydney and Curtin University postgraduate courses also cover these topics.

-The Society of Australian Sexologists Ltd (SAS) represents health and allied health professionals working in the area of sex therapy, sexuality education, sexual health and sexology.
-We are proud to be a member organisation of:
+SAS represents health and allied health professionals working in the area of sex therapy, sexuality education, sexual health and sexology.

-© 2022 Society of Australian Sexologists.
+© 2024 Society of Australian Sexologists.
 All Rights Reserved.

 Powered by Wild Apricot Membership Software